mcantelon/node-elflord/README.md

 ## Server

-TODO: To configure the Elflord server, enter "elflord-server" into the command-line and enter information into the prompts to create a server configuration file.
+To configure the Elflord server, enter "elflord-server" into the command-line and enter information into the prompts to create a server configuration file.

-## Tasks
+## Nomenclature

-Each task has a description, category, priority, and ID.
+Why is this called "Elflord"?